PlayPro/CoreProtect/docs/api/index.md

 ---

-- Log the placement of a block at a location by the user "Notch".
+- Log the placement of a block at a location by the user `"Notch"`.
 ```java
 CoreProtectAPI co = getCoreProtect();
 if (co != null) { // Ensure we have access to the API